awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 1. In the navigation pane, choose **Instances**, and then select your instance\.

+1. Verify the following:

-1. Verify that your instance is in the `running` state and that your instance have passed status checks\.
+   1. In the **Instance state** column, verify that your instance is in the `running` state\.

+   1. In the **Status check** column, verify that your instance has passed the two status checks\.

 **Verify the general prerequisites for connecting to your instance**
 For more information, see [General prerequisites for connecting to your instance](connection-prereqs.md)\.